shimniok/eeZeeMicroSD/documentation/README.md

 Solder the pins in place.

 ## Insert/Remove the MicroSD Card
 Open the flip lid version by first unlocking the lid by pushing forward toward the pin headers.
 Then, flip the lid up and remove the microSD card.
 To insert a card, place it in the socket with the lid up.
 Then close the lid, and pull it back away from the pin headers to lock it.

 To install or remove the card from a push/pull socket, push the microSD in until it stops, then release.
 This will either lock or unlock it.
 The action is similar to using a retractable ball point pen.
 Once unlocked, you can remove the card.

 ## Power Options
 You can power your board with 3.3V or with 5V.
-There's a solder jumper on the bottom of the board that you'll solder depending on the supply voltage.

-For a 5V supply, solder the REG side of the jumper.
-For a 3.3V supply, solder the BYP side of the jumper.

-You can supply voltage from using the breadboard power rails (see *Power Rail Pins* above) or by using jumpers to the VIN/GND pins.
+You can use the breadboard power rails for a cleaner breadboard (see *Power Rail Pins* above) or you can just use jumpers to the VIN/GND pins.

+### Very Important Note

+**DO NOT** solder the BYP side of the solder jumper.
+Otherwise, the regulator will overheat and draw excessive current.

+**The jumper MUST be soldered on the REG side**.
+This allows the board to provide 3.3V to the microSD card onboard whether the input voltage is 5V or 3.3V.

 ## Code Examples and Documentation
 * [Arduino SD library reference](https://www.arduino.cc/en/Reference/SD)